apache/cassandra/.circleci/readme.md

 `cp .circleci/config.yml.HIGHRES .circleci/config.yml`

+config.yml.LOWRES is the default config.
+MIDRES and HIGHRES are custom configs for those who have access to premium CircleCI resources.

 Make sure you never edit the config.yml manually.

 ## Updating the config master
-To update the config (other than just swapping high/low resources) you need to install the [CircleCI CLI](https://circleci.com/docs/2.0/local-cli/#install).
+To update the config (other than just swapping high/mid/low resources) you need to install the [CircleCI CLI](https://circleci.com/docs/2.0/local-cli/#install).

-The directory contains `config-2_1.yml` which is then converted to the actual HIGH/LOW resource files.
-There is a script called `generate.sh` which creates the LOWRES and HIGHRES files, read below for details how to do it manually;
+The directory contains `config-2_1.yml` which is then converted to the actual HIGH/MID/LOW resource files.
+There is a script called `generate.sh` which creates the LOWRES, MIDRES, and HIGHRES files, read below for details how to do it manually;

 1. make your edits to config-2_1.yml - let it stay at lowres settings